Festival Programme

 Free event

-Pier Gin 12.30-13.30 talk/taste Gin Making Talk and Tasting of Classic and Coastal Gin.
+Pier Gin 12.30-13.30 talk/taste Gin Making and Tasting.

 Tickets £16 from The Clevedon Distillery